HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 #### Why `mainAxis` and `crossAxis` for `Flex`
 Every time I use `Row` or `Column` I feel like my brain glitched , What is wrong with `Vertical` and `Horizintal`

+### I miss `Checked Exception`
+I really miss checked exception and also catching error in flutter is really weird, it should be forbidden.